 Smell-proof: This is one of the biggest pros outside of the stuff we’ve already covered.
-The Nova is airtight and doesn’t smell at all, which makes it a dorm room and apartment friendly device.
+The Nova is airtight and doesn’t smell at all, which makes it a discreet cannabis kitchen device.
 When I decarb in my oven it fills my house with the distinct aroma of toasting weed.
 Not so with the Nova.
 I completely forgot that I was decarboxylating a batch several times throughout the process because I couldn’t smell it.

 Flavor: Remember when I ate one bud that was oven decarbed and one that was Nova decarbed?
 The Nova bud tasted less bitter and more fruity.
-I’m so excited that my future oils and edibles will benefit from the flavor enhancement.
+Oils and tinctures seem to have a more delicate flavor as well.

-Full decarb saves money: Obvs.
-If you use less pot, you spend less money.
+Full decarb saves money: If you use less cannabis, you spend less money.

-Use less cannabis: Again… If you use less pot, you use less pot.
+Use less cannabis: Again… If you use less cannabis, you use less cannabis.

-Keeps more terpenes and cannabinoids in tact: With the Nova, you don’t risk temperature fluctuations that could annihilate every single terpene and cannabinoid in your weed.
+Keeps more terpenes and cannabinoids in tact: With the Nova, you don’t risk temperature fluctuations that could annihilate every single terpene and cannabinoid in your plant material.

-One Button Operation: A monkey could work this thing, which is incredible because you’re making medicine.
-Anyone can operate this decarboxylator in virtually any condition.
+One Button Operation: Push a button.
+Forget it.
+It’s foolproof to operate, which is incredible because you’re making medicine.
+Anyone can use this decarboxylator in virtually any condition.

-So, using the Nova for decarb will definitely save you money/weed, and it’s really easy to use, but there are a couple of downsides.
+So, using the Nova for decarb will definitely save you money/cannabis, and it’s really easy to use, but there are a couple of downsides.

 For Special Brownie Points